paulbadcock/ocp4_tooling/README.md

 worker-2.cluster.domain          Ready                      worker   2d21h   v1.13.4+12ee15d4a
 ```

-This process will continue for all the workers in the cluster.
+This process will continue for all the nodes in the cluster.
 You should be able to confirm their time sources after reboot by running the `chronyc sources` command via SSH.

 Or as a part of one big command